How AI Improves Forecasting and Detects Anomalies for Media Finance Teams

 SymphonyAI Media and IABM teamed to for a webinar that examines how artificial intelligence (AI) and machine learning (ML) can help media and entertainment companies‘ greatest revenue challenges.
 In this post, we share key takeaways for finance teams seeking to deliver greater value through these technologies.
 View the full webinar on demand here.

 Anyone working in media finance today knows just how fast the video industry is changing.
 New OTT platforms are entering the market and business models are evolving.
 We are seeing an increased focus on licensing models such as AVOD and the introduction of new ones like PVOD.
+Meanwhile, companies are still trying to maximize revenue from linear TV licensing deals.
 Revenue is becoming increasingly fragmented, which brings unprecedented complexity to distribution deals and revenue streams.

 Industry finance teams are grappling to manage and maintain larger and larger volumes of data from a variety of sources.
 Trying to manage new business models (and complicated revenue streams within existing ones) with tools like Excel is testing organizational limits.
-Sophisticated analysis and reporting are operationally unthinkable to teams that rely on manual workflows and legacy tools.
+Finance teams need abilities like accurate revenue forecasting, but sophisticated analysis and reporting are operationally unthinkable to teams that rely on manual workflows and legacy tools.

 With multiple licensing models and so many data points to manage, how can AI help finance teams detect anomalies in financial reporting and predict revenues accurately?